-Existing and emerging information shows albatrosses are highly vulnerable to cable strikes in catcher-processor trawl fisheries on 3rd wire and warp cables.
+Existing and emerging information shows albatrosses are extremely vulnerable to cable strikes in catcher-processor trawl fisheries on 3rd wire and warp cables.
 In southern hemisphere fleets, third wires are banned on these trawlers due to high levels of albatross strikes and mortalities.
-Years of observer data from the west coast groundfish fleet show substantial interaction of the trawl fleet with short-tailed albatross.
+Years of observer data from the west coast groundfish fleet show substantial interaction of the trawl fleet with STAL.
 This information was collected opportunistically and is difficult to interpret, leading NMFS and industry in 2016 to plan and implement a directed study in which observers watched for cable strikes on all nine hake catcher-processor vessels.

-The first set of findings from this study are described in Jannot et al (2018),9 which counted hard strikes on all nine of these vessels and developed an extrapolated estimate of 458 hard strikes and 58 deaths of black-footed albatrosses in the fishery in 2016 and spring 2017.
-With a global population of approximately 139,000 individuals, this is a potentially significant source of mortality and injury to the species.
-Given that the population of short-tailed albatross is about 3.5% that of black-footed albatross, and growing, it's clear that a full understanding as well as timely avoidance measures for albatross cable strikes in the catcher-processor fishery are urgently needed in order to ensure compliance with the Incidental Take Statement, as well as protect black-footed albatrosses and other seabirds.
+The first set of findings from this study are described in Jannot et al (2018), which counted hard strikes on all nine of these vessels and developed an extrapolated estimate of 458 hard strikes and 58 deaths of BFAL in the fishery in 2016 and spring 2017.
+This may mean as much as 0.35% of the entire global population of BFAL experienced a hard strike on one of the west coast groundfish fleet's nine hake catcher-processor vessel in this time period alone, and at least 12% of those birds were killed.
+Given that the population of STAL is about 3.5% that of BFAL, and growing, it's clear that a full understanding as well as timely avoidance measures for albatross cable strikes in the catcher-processor fishery are urgently needed in order to ensure compliance with the Incidental Take allowance, as well as protect BFAL and other seabirds.